tomcw/mb-audit/README.md

 AY-3-8913 tests
 - Try to write then read back the AY registers.
   - NB.
 Not all cards support reading the AY registers (eg. Phasor).
-- Test address line and data lines.
+- Test address lines and data lines.
 - Test cards which have a single 6522, but 2x AY-3-8913s (eg. Echo+, MB4C).
 - Manual tone tests:
   - Keys: 1,2,3 for AY-3-8913 (chip-A) at $Cn00